RoverRobotics-archive/rr_openrover_stack/rr_openrover_driver/README.md

-# rr_openrover_basic
+# rr_openrover_driver
-Documentation for this package can be found at http://wiki.ros.org/rr_openrover_basic
+Documentation for this package can be found at http://wiki.ros.org/rr_openrover_driver